cloudmesh-community/fa18-423-03/project-report/report.md

 #### Cyberduck

-Cyberduck [@fa18-423-03-cyberduck-ec2] is a FTP and SFTP service that was used to transfer our program files from our local machine to the virtual machines.
+Cyberduck [@www-Cyberduck] is a FTP and SFTP service that was used to transfer our program files from our local machine to the virtual machines.
 Cyberduck is free with any platform.